 Ingredients and substitutions

-I like using small part of rice flour to make my brownies rich and dense in texture.
+Rice flour: I like using a small part of rice flour to make my brownies rich and dense in texture.
 It’s suitable for gluten-free baking too.

-Main ingredient for the flavour!
-Matcha.
+Matcha powder: Main ingredient for the flavour!
+Matcha powder.
 Matcha is a powder made from grounded matcha leaves.
 It has rich and a little bitter green tea flavour and vibrant green colour.
 Matcha is full of antioxidant, vitamins and minerals too.

-I used brown sugar in this recipe to make it moist and fudgy.
-Brown sugar creates richer texture than regular white sugar.
+Brown sugar: I used brown sugar in this recipe to make it moist and fudgy.
+Brown sugar creates a richer texture than regular white sugar.

 You can also use: white sugar alone in this recipe or half and half would work too!